mandiant/capa/.github/ISSUE_TEMPLATE/bug_report.md

 <!--

-Have you read Capa's Code of Conduct?
+Have you read capa's Code of Conduct?
 By filing an Issue, you are expected to comply with it, including treating everyone with respect: https://github.com/fireeye/capa/blob/master/.github/CODE_OF_CONDUCT.md
 -->

 ### Prerequisites